Visit the institution website for COVID‑19 updates

 Months of entry

-The Habilitation and Disabilities of Sight – Children and Young People) trains students to become Qualified Habilitation Specialists.
-They will learn how to support, plan, carry out, supervise and evaluate the development of children’s and young people’s (from birth to age 25) habilitation skills in home, educational and public settings and during periods of transition, encouraging students to become a reflective practitioner.
+The PG Dip in Habilitation and Disabilities of Sight (Children and Young People) trains students to become Qualified Habilitation Specialists.
+They will learn how to support, plan, carry out, supervise and evaluate children\'s and young people\'s (from birth to 25 years) habilitation skills at home, in public settings, and in educational transitions.

 Successful completion of the Graduate Diploma, followed by a probationary year, is a registration requirement of the UK Habilitation Professional Body, Habilitation VI UK.